Court halts discriminatory testing of Sikh Army Captain Hearing scheduled to address permanent religious accommodation

-“Getting a court order against the Army is huge—it almost never happens,” said Eric Baxter, senior counsel at the Becket Fund for Religious Liberty, which represents Captain Singh.
+“Getting a court order against the Army is huge—it almost never happens,” said Eric Baxter, senior counsel at Becket, which represents Captain Singh.
 “It goes to show just how egregious the Army’s discrimination against Sikhs is.
 Thankfully the Court stepped in to protect Captain Singh’s constitutional rights.
 Now it’s time to let all Sikhs serve.”

 Captain Singh is decorated with the Bronze Star and is a West Point graduate, yet he faced the possibility of being forced to compromise his faith, which includes wearing a beard and turban, even though the military already accommodates nearly 50,000 soldiers with beards for medical or other reasons (NYT article.)
 Captain Singh initially received a temporary accommodation in mid-December, allowing him to report to his new assignment in Fort Belvoir, Virginia, with beard and turban intact.
 The accommodation was extended until March 31, but the Army proposed putting Captain Singh through a battery of tests seemingly designed to exclude him from the Army, even though he had just passed the standard gas-mask testing.